 Advantages - This technique results in fine table tops that represent high artistry.
 Various classic patterns are possible in the top and can be customised based on the shape and the dimension of the top.
 It is the most suited top for the moisture and humidity of India.
 It is best with the stained wood look rather than painted.

 Disadvantages - While the frame of the top is wood, the base of the table top is wooden board.
 Excessive moisture for instance keeping a live plant, with the base directly resting on it could cause serious unrepairable damage to it.

 A basic chevron marquetry top can be furnished complimentarily.
 Other patterns and designs come with additional charges.

 Parquet is similar to marquetry but consists of solid pieces of wood arranged in a geometric pattern.
 In marquetry, it is not solid wood but rather a top layer or veneer of wood which forms the pattern.
 Parquet is usually found on flooring and the tops of country furniture.

 Advantages - This is the authentic way of creating table tops which last a lifetime.
 These table tops are a work of art and genuine artisanship.
 A variety of classic designs, such as the herringbone shown here can be customised based on dimension and design of the table top.
 The table can withstand damage and be repaired several times, since it is made of authentic wood.

-Disadvantages - The parquet top, much like an authentically made parquet floor (which is very rare to find in contemporary settings), has a tendency to open and expose joints (as is shown in the picture), which may appear like cracks after the first set of seasons.
-A minor rubbing, which can be achieved by a painter in two hours can fix this.
+Disadvantages - The parquet top, much like an authentically made parquet floor, has a tendency to open and expose joints (as can be seen in the photos above.)
+These are not cracks or flaws.
+A minor rubbing, which can be achieved by a painter in two hours can fill these gaps if they appear.